-If there’s one question I get most often when speaking with people about our extended road trips it has to be “How do you plan for such a long road trip?”.
-Ok, I have to be honest here, the MOST frequent questions are “How do you spend that much time in your car?” and “Did you win the lottery?!?!!”, but trip planning questions do make the top five list.
-I have to admit it can be daunting, but over the years we’ve come up with a bit of a system.
+If there’s one question I get most often when speaking with people about our extended road trips it has to be “How do you plan your long road trips ?”.
+Ok, I have to be honest here, the MOST frequent questions are “How do you spend that much time in your car?” and “Did you win the lottery?!?!!”, but road trip planning questions do make the top five list. :-) I have to admit it can be daunting, but over the years we’ve come up with a bit of a system.
 Here are our tips on how to plan a road trip route and keep it fun and adventurous!

 For many people, a road trip is a means to a destination while on vacation.
 They plan on driving hours on end, as fast as possible, to get to their destination without planning on doing anything along the way.
 We make all of our trip routes part of the vacation so that every day is fun and exciting.